Clark Regional Wastewater District

 Indications of a sewer stoppage include plumbing fixtures that do not drain, sewage backing up into tubs, showers or toilets, or if a sewer cleanout pipe exists next to the home, sewage may be seeping from the sewer cleanout.
 If any of these occur, please call the District at 360-750-5876, 24-hrs a day, 7 days a week.

-When a stoppage occurs, the customer should contact the District immediately at 360-750-5876; this number is monitored 24 hours a day, 7 days a week, including holidays.
+When a stoppage occurs, the customer should stop using water and flushing toilets and contact the District immediately at 360-750-5876; this number is monitored 24 hours a day, 7 days a week, including holidays.

 Maintenance personnel will come out to the site and assess the stoppage to determine if the blockage is on the District’s side of the sewer line or the homeowner’s side of the sewer line (i.e., private property side or street right-of-way side).
 If the sewer line isn’t in the street, it may be within a “Public Utility Easement”.
 The jurisdiction of a Public Utility Easement is determined by the distance of the blockage from the District’s “Mainline”.